LingChair-Project-Old/LingChair-V0/readme_en.md

 [ [中文](readme.md) | English ]

 <div align="center">
-    <h1> LingChair </h1>
+    <h2> LingChair </h2>
 </div>

 Welcome to LingChair!
 This is an IM project that it provide a new communication way.
 And it serves people.

 > [!NOTE]
-> Due this project only provides Chinese, so it'll be hard for you to use it.
-I'm sorry that I have no time to translate them.
-This project is so large for me to rewrite, so it's still in Chinese.
+ I'm sorry that I have no time to translate this project to English.
+This project is so large for me to rewrite, so there're still a lot of texts in Chinese.
 >
 > This project is still in progress, [Click me](final.md) to view progress.
 (Chinese)
 >